-I. The Fort of Michilimackinac shall immediately be surrendered to the British forces.
+I. The Fort of Michilimackinac shall immediately be surrendered to the their arms, and become prisoners of war, and shall be sent to the United States of America by his Britannic Majesty.
+Not to serve in this war until regularly exchanged; and for the due performance of this article the officers pledge their word of honour.
 Granted.

-II.
-The garrison shall march out with the honours of war, lay down their arms, and become prisoners of war, and shall be sent to the United States of America by his Britannic Majesty, not to serve in this war until regularly exchanged; and for the due performance of this article the officers pledge their word and honour.
-Granted.

 III.
 All the merchant vessels in the harbour, with their cargoes, shall be in the possession of their respective owners.
 Granted.
 IV.
-Private property shall be held sacred so far as in my power.
+Private property shall be held sacred.
 Granted.